felipelmc/Police-Violence-Racial-Equity/README.md

-# Introdução à Ciência de Dados
+# Police Violence and Racial Equity

-Trabalho desenvolvido por Felipe Lamarca e Guilherme Melo para a Avaliação 2 da disciplina de Introdução à Ciência de Dados, oferecida pela graduação em Ciência de Dados e Inteligência Artificial da Escola de Matemática Aplicada (FGV/EMAp).
-Trata-se de uma análise exploratória da base [Police Violence & Racial Equity - Part 2 of 3](https://www.kaggle.com/jpmiller/police-violence-racial-equity) utilizando bibliotecas de Python para manipulação e visualização de dados tais como Pandas, Matplotlib e Seaborn.
+Exploratory analysis of the database [Police Violence & Racial Equity - Part 2 of 3](https://www.kaggle.com/jpmiller/police-violence-racial-equity) using Python libraries for data manipulation and visualization such as Pandas, Matplotlib and Seaborn.
+The analysis was developed by Felipe Lamarca and Guilherme Melo within the scope of the Introduction to Data Science course (FGV EMAp).